berkeleyopenarms/blue_mujoco_v1/README.md

 * simulate.py

 Runs the Mujoco-py viewer simulator for 5000 time steps.
-Use this for test run your policy.
+Use this for test run your trained policy.
 Use `reacher._step` instead of `reacher.step` when you want to actuate the gripper properly.

 ## Reference